How Living Colour Changed the Rules With ‘Vivid’

-With its thunderous opening riff, followed by a crushing onslaught of drums and bass behind Corey Glover’s volcanic vocals, Living Colour's ‘Cult of Personality’ kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
+With "Cult of Personality"'s thunderous opening riff, followed by a crushing onslaught of drums and bass behind a volcanic Corey Glover vocal, Living Colour's breakthrough song kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
 Even if the band was brand new to listeners, their success arrived after years of hard, patient work.

-The band’s instantly recognizable sound didn't come together overnight.
-Spearheaded by guitarist Vernon Reid, Living Colour started gigging around New York City during the early and mid ’80s.
+The instantly recognizable sound didn't come together overnight.
+Spearheaded by guitarist Vernon Reid, Living Colour started gigging around New York City during the mid-'80s.
 In its earliest incarnations, the band functioned as a constantly shifting outgrowth of Reid's restlessly eclectic artistic pursuits, with material that was just as likely to incorporate hard rock and punk elements as it was to draw on the experimental jazz sounds of his work with artists like Ronald Shannon Jackson and Bill Frisell.